[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 Make certain you are at the head of Mystery Canyon.
 More than one rescue has resulted from canyoneers dropping into the wrong drainage and becoming trapped.

 From the top of Mystery Canyon (N37° 17' 19", W112° 55' 47") there is a well defined trail that drops steeply down to the floor of the canyon.
-After reaching the canyon bottom head down stream.
+After reaching the canyon bottom head downstream.
 It is almost impossible to get lost from this point on.

 Many of the small obstacles, which you first encounter, were traditionally bypassed by a trail on the right.
 However, it has recently become more popular to stay in the watercourse and downclimb or rappel all obstacles.
 As you near the dogleg the canyon really narrows up and forms a great, deep, narrow slot and everyone is forced into the watercourse.